Skip to main content

 Fannie and Freddie purchase home loans made by private firms, banks, and credit unions (provided the loans meet strict size, credit, and underwriting standards), package those loans into mortgage-backed securities, and guarantee the timely payment of principal and interest on those securities to outside investors.
 Fannie and Freddie also hold some home loans and mortgage securities in their own investment portfolios.

 Loans eligible for purchase by Fannie Mae and Freddie Mac must adhere to strict size, credit, and underwriting standards.
-Fannie Mae and Freddie Mac require that all loans meet these standards and then require a certain randomized sample to undergo a “Quality Control” review ̶ which is what Young & Associates does.
+Fannie Mae and Freddie Mac require that all loans meet these standards.
+They then require a certain randomized sample to undergo a “Quality Control” review ̶ which is what Young & Associates does.

 We are an industry leader and provider of QC services for over 44 years and provide mortgage quality control services to meet government-sponsored enterprise and agency requirements.
 As a high-level definition, our QC consultants review a 10% sample of all loans originated in a period for a client (month/quarter) and reassure that it adheres to Fannie Mae and Freddie Mac Guidelines.